ALS: Name

 ALS is sometimes referred to as Charcot's disease (not to be confused with Charcot–Marie–Tooth disease or Charcot joint disease), because Jean-Martin Charcot was the first to connect the clinical symptoms with the pathology seen at autopsy.
 The British neurologist Russell Brain coined the term motor neuron disease in 1933 to reflect his belief that ALS, progressive bulbar palsy, and progressive muscular atrophy were all different forms of the same disease.
 In some countries, especially the United States, ALS is called Lou Gehrig's disease after the American baseball player Lou Gehrig, who was diagnosed with ALS in 1939.

-In the United States and continental Europe, the term ALS (as well as Lou Gehrig's disease in the US) refers to all forms of the disease, including "classical" ALS, progressive bulbar palsy, progressive muscular atrophy, and primary lateral sclerosis.
-In the United Kingdom and Australia, the term motor neuron disease refers to all forms of the disease while ALS only refers to "classical" ALS, meaning the form with both upper and lower motor neuron involvement.
+In the United States and continental Europe, the term ALS (as well as Lou Gehrig's disease in the U.S.) refers to all forms of the disease, including "classical" ALS, progressive bulbar palsy, progressive muscular atrophy, and primary lateral sclerosis.
+In the United Kingdom and Australia, the term motor neuron disease refers to all forms of the disease, while ALS only refers to "classical" ALS, meaning the form with both upper and lower motor neuron involvement.